1511878618/1511878618/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently a master student at the Beijing Institute of Genomics, Chinese Academy of Science
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Bioinformatics and Deep Learning
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on disease prediction by Deep Learning
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about python and Bioinformatics
-- 📫 How to reach me: ...
+- 📫 How to reach me: please contact me wit xutingfeng@big.ac.cn
-- 😄 Pronouns: ...
+- 😄 Pronouns: Live and learn
-- ⚡ Fun fact: ...
 -->
+Here are some ideas to get you started:

+- 🔭 I’m currently a master student at the Beijing Institute of Genomics, Chinese Academy of Science
+- 🌱 I’m currently learning Bioinformatics and Deep Learning
+- 👯 I’m looking to collaborate on disease prediction by Deep Learning
+- 💬 Ask me about python and Bioinformatics
+- 📫 How to reach me: please contact me wit xutingfeng@big.ac.cn
+- 😄 Pronouns: Live and learn